cmsg-icl/crystal_shape_control/Imperial-HPC-Job-Submission/README.md

 `gen_sub` - Process the options in command line, execute necessary checks (file existence, walltime and node format) and generate the qsub file.
 `run_exec` - Move and rename input files from the home directory to the ephemeral directory, sync nodes and launch (usually) parallel jobs.
 `post_proc` - Save output files to the home directory and remove the ephemeral directory.
 `settings_template` - A formatted empty list of keywords.
 It will be configured when running configure scripts such as `config_CRYSTAL17.sh`.
+`version_control.txt` - Information of version numbers and authorship.

 In the sub-folders with specific names of simulation codes.
 Taking CRYSTAL17 as the example, the configuration file is `config_CRYSTAL17.sh`, which is called during installation.
 The `run_help` script (a rather easy one) is launched by `HELPcrys17` command.
 The `settings_example_CRYSTAL17` gives an example of configured settings file and the `testcase` directory contains an example run on IC-CX1.